JudgeSense: A Benchmark for Prompt Sensitivity in LLM-as-a-Judge Systems: Results

-\paragraph{Finding 4: Mistral-7b is the only judge with non-degenerate preference behavior.} Eight of the nine judges return label A on every preference pair, regardless of which template was used and regardless of the underlying response content.
-This produces JSS = 1.000 on preference for those eight, but the consistency is uninformative: both prompt variants collapse to a single label.
-The same pattern holds on relevance for all nine judges.
-The exception is mistral-7b on preference: $\mathrm{JSS}=0.500$, $\kappa = -0.037$, $N=212$.
-Mistral flips its preference verdict on roughly half the paraphrase pairs, which is what genuine prompt sensitivity looks like in a binary task.
-Two interpretations are consistent with this.
-Either mistral-7b lacks the strong position-anchoring bias that the other eight judges exhibit on pairwise tasks, in which case its non-degenerate result is the more honest one; or mistral-7b is simply more confused by the task and is closer to chance.
-We cannot distinguish these without an A/B option-order randomization experiment, which we flag as future work in Section~\ref{sec:conclusion}.
-Mistral-7b also produces the highest factuality JSS in our set (0.714), which is consistent with the first interpretation.
+\paragraph{Finding 4: Mistral-7b is the only judge with non-degenerate preference behavior.} Twelve of the thirteen judges return the same preference label on every pair regardless of which template was used, producing JSS = 1.000 for those twelve.
+Under the balanced option-order design (62 of 125 preference pairs have the two responses swapped so the preferred response falls in position B), this uniform behavior reflects position anchoring rather than genuine paraphrase stability.
+The same pattern holds on relevance for twelve judges.
+The exception on preference is mistral-7b: $\mathrm{JSS}=0.811$, $\kappa = 0.542$, $N=375$, under the balanced design.
+Mistral flips its preference verdict on 18.9\% of paraphrase pairs, the only judge to show genuine paraphrase sensitivity on pairwise tasks.
+On relevance, mistral-7b produces $\mathrm{JSS}=0.989$ ($N=375$), close to the degenerate ceiling but not reaching it.
+Two interpretations are consistent with this pattern.
+Either mistral-7b has weaker position-anchoring bias than the other twelve judges, in which case its non-degenerate preference result is the more honest consistency estimate; or mistral-7b is more susceptible to prompt phrasing on preference tasks while remaining consistent on relevance.
+We cannot fully distinguish these interpretations from the current data.

 \paragraph{Finding 5: Negative kappa indicates systematic, not random, disagreement.} Two judges produce negative Cohen's $\kappa$ on coherence: gemini-2.5-flash ($\kappa = -0.053$) and mistral-7b ($\kappa = -0.082$).
 A negative $\kappa$ means the two prompt variants disagreed \emph{more often than chance}.
-This is not noise.
-It indicates that the two phrasings are systematically pushing the model toward different parts of the Likert scale.
-For a judge to be useful, $\kappa$ should at least be reliably positive; on coherence, only six of nine judges clear that bar (claude-sonnet, qwen, gpt-4o, gpt-4o-mini, claude-haiku, deepseek).
-Negative-$\kappa$ judges are not just inconsistent; they are anti-correlated with themselves, and their use as evaluators in a pipeline that varies prompts at all should be considered a bug.
+Negative $\kappa$ of this magnitude is unlikely to be sampling noise; rather, the two phrasings appear to shift the model toward consistently different regions of the Likert scale.
+For a judge to be useful, $\kappa$ should at least be reliably positive; on coherence, eleven of thirteen judges clear that bar.
+Negative-$\kappa$ judges are not merely inconsistent; their decisions under the two prompt variants are anti-correlated, and any pipeline that varies the evaluation prompt across contexts should treat such judges as unreliable measurement instruments.